Yaniv Benhamou

 Presentation

-Parallel to his academic activities, he is an Of Counsel in a law firm in Geneva and a member of the Commission on Innovations and Modernization of the Bar (CIMBAR).
-He is also active in the field of culture.
-In particular, he was assistant curator of the exhibition Controversies: an ethical and legal history of photography organized by the Musée de l'Elysée de Lausanne (Prix Artcurial best contemporary art book 2008), co-founded Artists Rights, pro bono legal advice to artists (i.e. volunteer lawyers for the arts in collaboration with lab-of-arts and rosabrux) and regularly teaches copyright law to museums in the framework of the legal training of AMS (Association of Swiss Museums).
-He is also a member of the Board of Directors of the Center for Art Law and a member of the Standing Committee for Legal Affairs of ICOM International (International Council of Museums).
+In addition to his academic work, he serves as a member of the Swiss Federal Radio and Television Supervisory Authority (AIEP), which adjudicates complaints against the media.
+He also serves as Of Counsel at a law firm in Geneva and is a member of the Bar Association’s Commission on Innovation and Modernization (CIMBAR).
+He is also active in the cultural sphere.
+In particular, he served as assistant curator for the exhibition “Controversies: An Ethical and Legal History of Photography,” organized by the Musée de l’Elysée in Lausanne (Artcurial Prize for Best Contemporary Art Book 2008), co-founded Artists Rights, a pro bono legal advisory service for artists (i.e., volunteer lawyers for the arts in collaboration with lab-of-arts and rosabrux), and regularly teaches copyright law to museums as part of the legal training programs offered by AMS (Association of Swiss Museums).

 Associated activities